stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/LiteratureReviewOdeDelta-version2.md

 </div>

-### 0 Preliminary data from Impulsive DE.
+### 0 Preliminary data from Impulsive DE

-Most books we've found, discussed the property of impulse differential equations (IDE), as DE + rule to jump IC disregards of impulse function (like Dirac delta and it's derivative).
+Most books we've found, discussed the property of impulse differential equations (IDE), as ODE + rule to jump IC disregards of impulse function (like Dirac delta and it's derivative).
 This list could be used as starting point for studying IDE.

 <div style="font-size: 0.9em; line-height: 1.4; column-count: 2; column-gap: 2em;">